-Contrary to the univariate analysis, models with longer calibration windows perform better and are now present in the superiors sets.
+In comparison with the univariate analysis, models with longer calibration windows perform better and are now present in the superior sets.
 This might be because the standard errors in the correlation matrix decrease as the sample size increases.
 Further, the performance of DCC-GARCH is much better in the multivariate comparison than in the prior univariate one, even for exchange rate returns where CCC-GARCH was included in more superior sets than DCC-GARCH.
 This suggests that the time-varying conditional correlation structure is an improvement over the constant conditional correlation that requires strong assumptions which are not fulfilled for many assets.

-The univariate performance does not seem to influence the multivariate scoring rules significantly.
-This lack of sensitivity is particularly notable for the interest-rate dataset.
-FQ models dominated the superior sets based on all the CRPS, for different weights.
-But this is not reflected in the superior sets of the multivariate scoring rules.
-Only the energy score and the variogram score with $p=2$ prefer the FQ models in both the FQ-AL and the FQ-AB comparison, indicating that the other two parametrisations of the variogram score place less importance on the marginal performances and more on the dependency structure.
-This further emphasizes the recommendations of \citet{gneiting2008b} and \citet{scheuerer2015} that forecast model evaluation should include both univariate and multivariate scoring rules.

-\autoref{Table:multivariatePerformancePeriods} shows how many of the four multivariate scoring rules include each particular model in the superior set.
-For instance, the number 3 for the DCC-GARCH applied to exchange rates, sub-sample (2) indicates that 3 out of 4 scoring rules keep this model in the MCS, for the sub-sample January 2011 -- December 2014.
-According to this criteria, the ranking remains similar in each sub-sample with DCC-GARCH, FQ-AL(250) and FQ-AB(250) clearly performing best.
-Over all datasets and sample periods, FQ-AL(250) remains in 44\% of the superior sets compared to 27\% of DCC-GARCH and 19\% of EDF(2000) which are the best performing benchmark models.
-The FQ-AB comparison yields a similar outcome with an inclusion rate of 42\% for FQ-AB(250), versus 27\% for DCC-GARCH and 6\% for EDF(250).
+\autoref{Table:multivariatePerformancePeriods} investigates the robustness of the results in \autoref{Table:multivariateMCS-1} by separating the out-of-sample period into 3 sub-periods, as before.
+Here we only report how many of the four multivariate scoring rules include each particular model in the superior set.
+For instance, the number 3 for the CCC-GARCH applied to exchange rates for the sub-sample 2007 -- 2010 indicates that 3 out of 4 scoring rules keep this model in the MCS, when scores are derived only from this sub-sample.
+According to this criteria, the ranking depends on the sub-sample and in most samples the highest rank is accorded to DCC-GARCH or FQ-A$_{250}$.